LeaVandamme/K2R/README.md

 -s OR -f  :     Sequence file (FASTA) if a unique sequence is queried (-s), file of file if several sequences are queried (-f)
--o        :     Write output reads in fasta file (default : query_output) -b        :     Index binary files prefix (default: binary_index)
+-o        :     Write output reads in fasta file (default : query_output) -b        :     Index binary files prefix (default: binary_index) --reads OR --match : Output format (default: match, --reads create a fasta file for each query sequence, containing the matching reads ; --match only report the number of matches for each sequence, in a single file)

 Option :

--r        :     Rate of minimizer found in the read to keep it in results (between 0 and 1, default : 0.4)
+-r        :     Rate of minimizer found in the read to keep it in results (between 0 and 1, default : 0.4) -t        :     Number of threads used (default: 1)
 ```

 ### Output files